Isshin-ryū: Kusanku Sai

 This form is a product of Shimabuku's own research into the art of kobudō, the coverall for Okinawa's weapons studies.

 The kata was built as an introduction to Sai practice, with the weapon movements replacing the empty-hand applications.

 The form is taught one of two ways: with or without kicks.
 Initially, the kata was taught with kicks as it is a karate-based kata.
 Later, after 1960, the kicks were removed because Shimabuku wished to emphasize the weapon more so.

-Chatan Yara no Sai\ Sai kata in the Isshin Ryu system, coming from Shimabuku's instruction with Shinken Taira.
+Chatan Yara no Sai

 Chatan Yara is taught as the second Sai kata in the Isshin Ryu system, coming from Shimabuku's instruction with Shinken Taira.

 The form focuses on the development of the "sequential summation of movement", which is the scientific term for full-body whipping motion.
 This is exemplified by the emphasis on whipping strikes, which make up a vast majority of the offensive movements in the form.